chengmatt/State_Space_Selex_Sim/README.md

 |Selectivity| Logistic, Gamma, Uniform, Exponential Logistic, Double Logistic, Double Normal |

 ### Estimation Model Options
 The EM is able to be specified for multiple fishery and survey fleets, as well as multiple sexes.
-Note that catchability parameters are estiamted in logit space.
 | EM Component  | Options |
 | --------| --------|
 |Recruitment| Beverton Holt Recruitment, Mean Recruitment |